 These Maple Glazed Carrots taste like candy and are the perfect veggie to add to Thanksgiving dinner.
 Serve these maple carrots for the next holiday and delight your guests.

-At any family gathering or holiday celebration, there are usually a few picky eaters who aren’t veggie fans.
-But I’m thrilled to share a delicious solution: these maple glazed carrots are an easy way to entice everyone to enjoy at least one serving of vegetables at the dinner table.
+- Picky eater friendly – At any family gathering or holiday dinner, there are usually a few picky eaters who aren’t veggie fans.
+These maple syrup glazed carrots are an easy way to entice everyone to enjoy at least one serving of vegetables at the dinner table.

-Roasting carrots slowly in a flavorful sauce results in a tenderness that melts in your mouth.
-Guests will surely be asking for this carrot recipe before the night is over.
+- Melts in your mouth – Roasting carrots slowly in a flavorful sauce results in a tenderness that melts in your mouth.
+Everyone will be asking you for this carrot recipe!

 Serving Suggestions

-One of the best features of these maple-glazed carrots is that they go well with so many other sides.
+One of the best features of these maple syrup glazed carrots is that they go well with so many other sides.
 Two of my favorites to serve alongside these carrots are creamy mashed potatoes or crispy maple bacon Brussels sprouts.

-If you are seeking a holiday beverage to complement the maple glazed carrots and the rest of your Thanksgiving spread, I recommend my apple cider sangria.
+If you want holiday beverage to complement the maple glazed carrots and your Thanksgiving spread, I recommend my apple cider sangria.
 It is simple and refreshing and will balance out the sweetness of the carrots.
+If you’re making these at Christmas, try these cranberry mules instead.

 Ingredient substitutions

-This recipe can be made even simpler with precut baby carrots so feel free to use those if you prefer.
+This maple syrup glazed carrot recipe can be made even simpler with precut baby carrots so feel free to use those if you prefer.
 Those may cook faster so remove them from the oven when they are soft enough to easily pierce with a fork.

 Brighten the recipe even more by serving it with lots of fresh herbs.
-My favorite is fresh parsley, but fresh thyme leaves compliment the sweet recipe as well.
+My favorite is a sprinkle of fresh parsley, but fresh thyme leaves compliment the sweet recipe as well.

 Step 1: Preheat oven and peel Carrots

 Firstly, preheat the oven to 425F.
-Line a casserole dish or baking dish with parchment paper.
+Line a casserole dish, baking dish, or rimmed baking sheet pan with parchment paper.
 You may want to double-line your dish to help with cleanup.

 Step 2: Make Sauce

-After that, place butter, brown sugar, maple syrup, lemon juice, and salt into a sauce pan.
-Next, heat over medium-low heat until the butter melts and the other ingredients can be whisked into the butter.
+After that, place butter, brown sugar, maple syrup, lemon juice, and salt into a sauce pan or skillet.
+Next, heat over medium-low to medium heat until the butter melts and the other ingredients can be whisked into the butter.
 Stir until the mixture is smooth and even.

 Then, pour the liquid over the carrots.
 Toss to coat them completely.